Accessible Web Content Structure

-People who use assistive technologies such as screen readers are able to browse through the "sections" of a website only through the use of headings and sub-headings (h1-h6) that gives a semantic structure to the page.
+People who use assistive technologies such as screen readers are able to browse through the "sections" of a website only through the use of headings and sub-headings (h1-h6) that give a semantic structure to the page.
 Search engines also use the heading structure to rank content.
-Content well structured with headings rank higher and this improve your SEO.
+Content well structured with headings rank higher and this improves your SEO.

 How Do you Make an Accessible Content Structure?

 - Learn more about how to use headings well